auth0/terraform-provider-auth0/docs/resources/prompt_partials.md

 ---
 page_title: "Resource: auth0_prompt_partials"
 description: |-
+  Deprecated: This resource is deprecated and will be removed in the next major version.
+Please use the auth0_prompt_screen_partials resource instead.
 With this resource, you can manage a customized sign up and login experience by adding custom content, form elements and css/javascript.
 You can read more about this here https://auth0.com/docs/customize/universal-login-pages/customize-signup-and-login-prompts.
 ---

 # Resource: auth0_prompt_partials

+Deprecated: This resource is deprecated and will be removed in the next major version.
+Please use the `auth0_prompt_screen_partials` resource instead.
 With this resource, you can manage a customized sign up and login experience by adding custom content, form elements and css/javascript.
 You can read more about this [here](https://auth0.com/docs/customize/universal-login-pages/customize-signup-and-login-prompts).

 ## Example Usage